-In the event of a major incident on property owned or controlled by the District, in addition to dispatching College Police personnel, it is the responsibility of Police Dispatch to notify the appropriate allied agencies.
+In the event of a major incident on property owned or controlled by the District, in addition to dispatching College Police personnel, it is the responsibility of the Police Dispatch to notify the appropriate allied agencies.
 In all circumstances, the College Chief of Police will confirm whether the circumstances constitute a significant emergency or dangerous situation involving an immediate threat to the health and welfare of those on campus.
-That determination will be considered by Chancellor, Vice-Chancellor of Business Services, the Associate Vice-Chancellor of Strategic Communications, the Director of Risk Management and the affected College President prior to the initiation of the mass notification protocol.
+That determination will be considered by the Vice Chancellor Business and Financial Services, the Vice Chancellor of Strategic Communications and Institutional Advancement, the Director of Risk Management and the affected College President prior to the initiation of the mass notification protocol.

-Under the current procedure, the Associate Vice-Chancellor of Strategic Communication or designee will be responsible for the dissemination of the electronic communication to the entire College District.
+The Vice Chancellor of Strategic Communications and Institutional Advancement or designee will be responsible for the dissemination of the electronic communication to the entire College District.

 Responsibility for communications, including non-electronic communications, directed toward specific segments of the college community will be apportioned through the appropriate college President or their designee.